cloud-gov/cg-site/_posts/2021-10-15-release-notes.md

 ---
 layout: post
 date: October 15, 2021
-title: "October 15th cloud.gov Change Log"
+title: "October 15th Cloud.gov Change Log"
 excerpt: It’s a new fiscal year!
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Happy New Fiscal Year!

 It’s a new fiscal year!
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.

 # Change Log
 ## Customer Facing